 ACV?
 RCV?
 Depreciation?
 It makes a huge difference in the outcome. by Philip Weber of Claim Animalz

-First: Every HO (Home Owners) Policy in Colorado states that the insurance company only owes RCV (even if you have an RCV policy) if and when the restoration work has been completed.
+First: Every HO (Home Owners) Policy in Colorado states that the insurance company only owes actual cost value actual (ACV) and commonly referred to as actual value, until the repairs/restoration have been completed.
+Yes, even if you have an Replacement Cost Value (RCV) policy.

 RCV stands for Replacement Cost Value This one is easy to understand and by far your best value!
 Your insurance pays you an amount that it would cost to replace the lost item with another of like quality and value.
 If you have a house fire and your 5 year old – 50 inch flat screen TV is destroyed, RCV coverage will replace your TV.
 What this means is, your loss will not be depreciated.
 The alternative with ACV coverage may leave you looking for a used TV, or a lower quality new model.

 Pitfalls: Often enough insurance companies, through their adjusters, depreciate unreasonable.
 This is a problem for some owners because it can mean you don't get enough money upfront to buy even the materials.
 So you choice is to come out of pocket and get reimbursed once the insurance company finally pays the RCV.

 This can be a tremendous problem if you have a policy that says when your roof is a certain age it will convert from RCV to ACV in their coverage.
 In this case you do not get reimbursed for the depreciation.
 It can mean that there is very little money and sometimes not even enough to buy materials and no more coming.